Keeping the Romance Alive as Parents

 Think Outside the Box

 Occasionally, ask a responsible relative or friend to take care of the kids for a couple of hours, and go out there and do something that you’ve never done before as a couple.
-Continue growing as romantic partners even after you’re parents.
+Continue growing as romantic partners even after your parents.
 Both of these roles should be equally important.
 Plan a date night or just stay in alone one evening and reconnect.

 Talk It Out